Complex Documents

 See also Insert a Table of Figures - Microsoft Support

 After marking documents for table of contents and table of authorities, you are sure to be comfortable marking an entry for an index.
 It is done in the same manner as tables of contents and authorities.
-Access to the controls to create indices is different in the Ribbon versions of Word (Word 2007 and later) and the earlier versions of Word.
+Access to the controls to create indexes is different in the Ribbon versions of Word (Word 2007 and later) and the earlier versions of Word.

 See also: How to Make a Really Good Book Index in Word